alphabetworkers/alphabetworkersunion.org/frontend/content/power/faq.en.md

 ### Can lawyers join this union?

 Yes, lawyers are generally welcome to join, as long as they are not managers or supervisors.
-Please fill out the [interest form](https://airtable.com/shr3RpVTuP25kHMdm) and a union member will reach out to discuss.
+The National Labor Relations Board has generally found that lawyers are able to organize and can do so without ethical or conflict-of-interest concerns.
+If you have more specific questions, fill out the [interest form](https://airtable.com/shr3RpVTuP25kHMdm) and a union member will reach out to discuss.

 ### Can managers join this union?